zenatuz/dotfiles/README.md

 2 - Create/Edit the .wslconfig with:
 - `notepad "%HOMEPATH%/.wslconfig"`

-> Use the example on the file `.windows\.wslconfig`.
+> Use the example on the file [.windows/.wslconfig](.windows/.wslconfig).
 More settings can be seen at the: [Official Documentation](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig).